joeyboeyy/sneed-revamped/readme.md

 [ICRC-1](https://github.com/dfinity/ICRC-1) token standard.

 NB: A logo field has been added to the construction arguments.
 Below is the example from NatLabs, modified to include the logo field.

+  - On line 29 of src/ICRC1/Canisters/Archive.mo, replace the value enclosed in `< >` with your token's canister ID
   - Replace the values enclosed in `< >` with your desired values and run in the terminal

   ```motoko